 Jerome refers to this incident and says that Herodias did likewise with the head of John.
 We know not his authority for this assertion, but the desire of the Herod family seems to have been to ape the worst follies and cruelties of the Roman nobility.

-So after an imprisonment for over a year, John is dead.
+So after imprisonment over a year, John is dead.
 His work is done.
-And the one of who it is said, “There has not risen a greater than John the Baptist, went into his glorious eternal home, received his full reward for faithful, uncompromising service to his blessed God.
+And the one of whom it is said, “There has not risen a greater than John the Baptist,” went into his glorious eternal home, received his full reward for faithful, uncompromising service to his blessed God.
 And the Jews who were at the party never protested at all.
 John was incidental to them.
 John was nothing to them.
 They had rejected the Messiah.
 The Herodian party had already been in commiseration with the Pharisees to kill Jesus, reject Jesus.
 John doesn’t matter.
 Anything for entertainment.

-And so they kill the last of the prophets and the best of the prophets.
+And so they killed the last of the prophets and the best of the prophets.
 Verse 29 closes out Mark’s account.
-“When his disciples,” that is the disciples of John the Baptist, he had many followers who came to the Jordan, who came repeatedly, who listened to him preach about repentance and righteousness and the Kingdom.
+“When his disciples” - that is, the disciples of John the Baptist.
+He had many followers who came to the Jordan, who came repeatedly, who listened to him preach about repentance and righteousness and the Kingdom.
 He had many disciples, “When they heard that he had been beheaded, they came and took away his body and laid it in a tomb.”

-It must have been a sad day for them.
-It must have been a day when they began to wonder because he had been telling them, “Messiah is coming, the Kingdom is coming.”
-It all seemed to come to a screeching halt, the prophet is beheaded.
+His disciples.
+Must have been a sad day for them.
+Must have been a day when they began to wonder because he had been telling them, “Messiah is coming, the Kingdom is coming.”
+It all seemed to come to a screeching halt.
+The prophet is beheaded.

 Why?
 It’s a big event.
 This is a crushing event because it’s the most dramatic preview yet of what is going to happen to Him.
 This grips the heart of the incarnate Son of God.
 It calls for silence.
 It calls for seclusion.
 The murder of John, the attitude of Herod, the complicity of all the elite Jews of Galilee, this is a blow that makes the cross soon to come very, very vivid.
 Is He afraid of Herod?
-No. He sent a message, “Tell that fox he can’t touch Me till My goal is reached.”
+No. He sent a message, “Tell that fox he can’t touch me until my goal is reached.”
 He’s not afraid of Herod, but He needs time.
 He needs some solitude to contemplate what this means.
 Herod wanted to see Him.
-He won’t see Him, not now, at least.
+He won’t see Him - not now, at least.

-Father, thank You for again the wonderful insights that the Word of God has.
-Yet when we read this, it’s not a happy text, it’s a heart-breaking grievous, agonizing reality that the whole nation would be complicit in the execution of the greatest of men and even in the execution in the Son of God.
-How can anyone turn against the prophets who spoke for You, how can anyone turn against Your own Son, and yet it happens all the time.
-Lord, I pray that You’ll deliver those who even in our midst today in the hearing of this message have been guilty of a rejection of Christ who stand with the crucifiers, the executioners, in rejecting the only hope of a salvation, forgiveness, escape from judgment and eternal joy in heaven.
-Do Your work in hearts, Lord, we pray, Lord.
+Father, thank you for again the wonderful insights that the Word of God has.
+Yet when we read this, it’s not a happy text, it’s a heart-breaking, grievous, agonizing reality that the whole nation would be complicit in the execution of the greatest of men and even in the execution of the Son of God.
+How can anyone turn against the prophets who spoke for you?
+How can anyone turn against your own Son?
+And yet it happens all the time.
+Lord, I pray that you’ll deliver those who, even in our midst today in the hearing of this message, have been guilty of a rejection of Christ, who stand with the crucifiers, the executioners, in rejecting the only hope of salvation, forgiveness, escape from judgment, and eternal joy in heaven.
+Do your work in hearts, we pray, Lord.
 Make the gospel live.
 Make Christ alive.
-Make the dead come to life by Your power, we pray in Your Son’s name.
+Make the dead come to life by your power, we pray in your Son’s name.
 Amen.